Helly groups: Helly groups

 \subsubsection{Preliminaries on quasi-median graphs}

 Recall that a graph is \emph{quasi-median} if it is weakly modular and does not contain $K_4^-$ and $K_{3,2}$ as induced subgraphs.
-Several subgraphs are of interest in the study of quasi-median graphs: \begin{itemize} \item A \emph{clique} is a maximal complete subgraph. \item A \emph{prism} is an induced subgraph which decomposes as a Cartesian product of cliques.
-The maximal number of factors of a prism in a quasi-median graph is referred to as its \emph{cubical dimension} (which may be infinite). \item A \emph{hyperplane} is an equivalence class of edges with respect to the transitive closure of the relation which identifies two edges whenever they belong to a common triangle or they are opposite sides of a square (i.e., a four-cycle).
+Several subgraphs are of interest in the study of quasi-median graphs: \begin{itemize} \item Contrary to the rest of the paper, in this subsection, by a \emph{clique}, we mean a maximal complete subgraph. \item A \emph{prism} is an induced subgraph which decomposes as a Cartesian product of cliques.
+The maximal number of factors of a prism in a quasi-median graph is referred to as its \emph{cubical dimension} (which may be infinite).
+(Observe that, by maximality of our cliques, a single vertex defines a prism of zero cubical dimension if and only if it is isolated.) \item A \emph{hyperplane} is an equivalence class of edges with respect to the transitive closure of the relation which identifies two edges whenever they belong to a common triangle or they are opposite sides of a square (i.e., a four-cycle).
 Two cliques are \emph{parallel} if they belong to the same hyperplane.
 Two hyperplanes are \emph{transverse} if their union contains two adjacent edges of some square. \item According to \cite[Proposition 2.15]{Qm}, a hyperplane \emph{separates} a quasi-median graph, i.e., the graph obtained by removing the interiors of the edges of a hyperplane contains at least two connected components.
 Such a component is a \emph{sector} delimited by the hyperplane. \end{itemize} According to \cite{quasimedian} and \cite[Lemmas 2.16 and 2.80]{Qm}, cliques and prisms are gated subgraphs.
 For convenience, in the sequel, we will refer to the map sending a vertex to its gate in a given gated subgraph as the \emph{projection} onto this subgraph.